wttech/aem-stubs/README.md

 ## Installation

-Simply install ready to use AEM package downloaded from GitHub [releases](https://github.com/wttech/aem-stubs/releases) section.
+The ready-to-install AEM packages are available on [GitHub releases](https://github.com/wttech/aem-stubs/releases).

+There are two ways to install AEM Stubs on your AEM instances:

+1. Using the 'all' package:
+    * Recommended for fresh AEM instances.
+    * This package will also install AEM Groovy Console and AEM Stubs examples.
+2. Using the 'minimal' package:
+    * Recommended for AEM instances that already contain some dependencies shared with other tools.
+    * This package does not include Groovy bundles, which can be provided by other tools like [AEM Easy Content Upgrade](https://github.com/valtech/aem-easy-content-upgrade/releases) (AECU) or [AEM Groovy Console](https://github.com/orbinson/aem-groovy-console/releases).

 ### Post installation steps

-Remember that using AEM Stubs on AEM Publish instances may require an additional configuration.
+Remember that using AEM Stubs on AEM Publish instances through AEM Dispatcher may require an additional configuration.

-In case of WireMock, ensure that AEM Stubs Filter prefix `/stubs` is not filtered by AEM Dispatcher configuration.
-Alternatively, by creating OSGi configuration, update that path prefix to path which is already accessible.
+Simply ensure that AEM Stubs Filter prefix `/stubs` (configured in [AEM Stubs HTTP Filter](https://github.com/wttech/aem-stubs/blob/main-v4/core/src/main/java/com/wttech/aem/stubs/core/StubFilter.java) is not filtered by AEM Dispatcher configuration.
+Alternatively, by creating OSGi configuration, update that path prefix (or regex pattern) to the something which is already accessible.

 ## Compatibility